cns-iu/hra-organ-gallery-in-vr/PRIVACY_POLICY.md

 Since no data is being collected about the user, none is used by the developer.

 ## User Data Deletion
-Since no data is being collected about the user, a mechanism to allow the user to requested celetion is not necessary.
+Since no data is being collected about the user, a mechanism to allow the user to requested deletion is not necessary.
 However, the user can reach the developer Andreas Bueckle at [abueckle@iu.edu](mailto:abueckle@iu.edu).